3point141/Xwiggy-Angular8-SpringBoot-MVC-JPA-MYSQL/README.md

 ## Author
 Made with :heart: by Aman Kumar - [3point141](https://github.com/3point141)

 :zap: This project is in very early stage.
-Sume bugs can be noticed very frequently.
+Some bugs can be noticed very frequently.
 Feel free to test is and report the bugs.